iiisthu/OS2021_Fall/Thread-1/README.md

 > **_NOTE:_** In this task, a single `Instruction` only runs in a single thread (i.e. no internal parallism within an `Instruction`).

+> **_NOTE:_** The correctness means thread-safety.
+We allow any order of updates, as long as it is thread-safe.

 ## Task-2: Accelerate "Init" task through concurrency

 Now the engineers find that it is still too slow to conduct each "init" task, as each of the task need to read multiple embeddings to perform the init.
 They hope to read and use these embeddings concurrently so shorten the time required to call a single "init".
-We can further speed up the process by building a internally-concurrent "init" function.
+We can further speed up the process by building an internally-concurrent "init" function.

 **ToDo:**

-In this task, your job is to process a `Instruction` set of "init" and "update".
+In this task, your job is to process an `Instruction` set of "init" and "update".
 You can start with your codes in Task-1.
 Try to conduct multiple `cold_start`  parallelly and update the newly initialized embedding collectively without violating **thread-safety**.
 Output your final `EmbeddingHolder` of users using the provided `EmbeddingHolder::write_to_stdout()` funciton.
 Note that you still need to support multiple concurrent users.

 **Grading:**